Call us at +44 20 33 64 59 06

 How Long Tail Keywords Can Boost Your Organic and Paid Traffic

-Another strategy is to figure out which products you want to sell first based on keywords and search volumes, and then figuring out who this audience (or niche market) actually is.
+Another strategy is to figure out which products you want to sell first based on keywords and search volumes, and then figure out who this audience (or niche market) actually is.

 This is where things can get tricky.
 Finding a niche market that hasn’t been tapped into yet isn’t easy.
 Identifying the audience you’ll want to target can make it easier to find the products they want to buy.

-However, if it is a hobby of yours, you’ll probably already have finger on the pulse of that community.
-This is a huge advantage and something you’ll want to do in any market you enter.
+However, if your business is related to a hobby of yours, you’ll probably already have finger on the pulse of that community, which can be a huge advantage because you'll already "speak the language" of your core audience.

-Discover these niche markets by figuring out what people are passionate about.
-Talk to friends, keep up with trending topics and pay attention to what is being sold in local shops as well.
+If you're looking for a niche market that you're not very familiar with, you might discover them by figuring out what people are passionate about.
+Talk to friends, keep up with trending topics on social media and pay attention to what is being sold in local shops as well.

-Enthusiasts are generally willing to spend money on products that are connected to those passions.
+Enthusiasts are generally willing to spend good money on products that are connected to those passions.
 Think about a hobby like golf.
-People are willing to spend thousands of dollars if those products help improve their skills.
+Golfers will spend thousands of dollars on golf products and accessories if they think it will help them improve their skills (even if by only a fraction).

 A great example of a recent trend is smart travel accessories.
-For example, a smart backpack that contains all the extra bits for the modern traveller, including RFID blocking and a solar panel to charge your gadgets.
+Digital nomads are a niche audience, and products like a smart backpack that contains all the extra bits for the modern traveller (e.g. RFID blocking tech, a solar panel to charge gadgets).

 Once you’ve honed in on a niche market, you’ll want to figure out how their brains work.

-Figure out what problems they have.
-Dig in deep and try to capture the essence of who they are.
-This should be reflected in your website as well as the emails, videos and any other content you produce under your brand.
+All this information should be reflected in your website as well as emails, videos and any other content you produce under your brand.

 Naturally, you’ll want to find the products they’re looking for.
 Doing heavy research here is also very important.
 Not only do you want to research your customer, but don't forget to see what kind of competitors already exist in the market.